MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-deliver-project-work.md

 ---
-title: Manage project delivery overview
+title: Overview of the manage project delivery business process area
 description: Learn how you can use Dynamics 365 products to support the organization's business processes for tracking the work that is done on a project. ms.date: 10/31/2023 ms.topic: conceptual